Luke Jackson (basketball, born 1981): Professional career

 On October 29, 2007, Jackson was waived by the Raptors.
 He was reacquired by the Idaho Stampede on December 4, 2007.
 In his first game with that club (the only one that season), he scored 30 points in 31 minutes with 7–14 shooting, including 11–11 at the free throw line and 5–6 from long range.
-He also had 4 rebounds, 9 assists, 1 steal, 1 blocked shot, 3 turnovers, and 0 personal fouls.
+He also had four rebounds, nine assists, one steal, one blocked shot, three turnovers, and no personal fouls.
 He then left the team for a workout with the Miami Heat.

 On December 12, 2007, the Heat released Penny Hardaway to clear a roster spot for Jackson.
 During his stay in Miami, Jackson averaged 5.6 points, 2.4 rebounds and 1.2 assists.
 He was waived by the Miami Heat on February 6, 2008.
 This last stint in Miami ended up being Jackson's last playing days in the NBA for the rest of his professional basketball career.
-His final game was played on February 1, 2008 in a 85 - 94 loss to the New Jersey Nets where he recorded 10 points, 5 rebounds and 1 steal.
+His final game was played on February 1, 2008, in an 85–94 loss to the New Jersey Nets where he recorded 10 points, five rebounds and one steal.

 Jackson was signed by the Portland Trail Blazers in August 2008, but was released so the Blazers could keep under the 15-player limit.

 Jackson re-signed with the Idaho Stampede in December 2008.
 He was named to the 2009 NBDL All-Star Game on February 3, 2009.

 Jackson played with the Dallas Mavericks summer league team in 2009.
 On August 12, 2009, he moved to Italy and signed a one-year contract with Carife Ferrara.

 Jackson was invited to the Memphis Grizzlies preseason camp in September 2010, but was waived on October 10.